Digital Product Passport: Regulatory Issues and Challenges

-Made mandatory within the European Union from 2027, what are the challenges faced by companies in implementing a Digital Product Passport that complies with regulatory requirements and supports the transition to more responsible fashion? and more economically efficient?
+Made mandatory within the European Union from 2027, what challenges do companies face in implementing a Digital Product Passport that complies with regulatory requirements and supports the transition to a more responsible and economically efficient fashion industry?

 ROUND TABLE DIGITAL PASSPORT PRODUCT